-It’s hard to improve on Paris’s beauty, however thick carpets of golden leaves, fewer tourists and generally sunny weather seems to do so.
+It’s hard to improve on the beauty of Paris, however thick carpets of golden leaves, fewer tourists and generally sunny weather seems to do so.
 It’s one of the best times to visit the gardens of Versailles and the Palais-Royal Gardens.
 Plus, you can sip on hot chocolate on an outdoor terrace, without fighting for a seat.

 Autumn sweeps over Ontario with a palette of eye-scorching reds, glowing yellows and blazing oranges.
 If you love hiking, birdwatching and outdoor adventures, this is the time to do it.
 The 1000 Islands region offers cruises along the banks of the St. Lawrence River, or climb the Skydeck Tower for a bird’s eye view.
 Jump on board the Agawa Canyon Tour Train to discover lakes, rivers and forests awash with gold in Algoma Country.
 For a city trip, check out Ottawa at the end of September for biking and kayaking.

 Seoul, South Korea

 South Korea isn’t really on the radar among autumn holiday destinations, but it should be.
-Bright crimsons and golden hues lining Seoul’s tree-filled streets.
+Bright crimsons and golden hues line Seoul’s vibrant, tree-filled streets.
 Climb Namsan Mountain, at the heart of the city, for the best vantage point of the changing landscapes.
-Seoul’s premier palace, Gyeongbokgung is romantically transformed with the colours of the season, making it a haven for couples, artists and photographers.
+Seoul’s premier palace, Gyeongbokgung, is romantically transformed with the colours of the season, making it a haven for couples, artists and photographers.